Home (Michael Bublé song)

-"Home" is a song by Canadian singer Michael Bublé, and released on January 24, 2005, as the second single from his second studio album, It's Time.
+"Home" is a song by Canadian singer Michael Bublé, and released on January 24, 2005, as the first single from his fourth studio album, It's Time.
 The song was written by Bublé, along with co-writers Alan Chang and Amy Foster-Gillies.
+Bublé's version was a number-one single on the Adult Contemporary chart formats of both Canada and the United States, in addition to certifying platinum in both countries as well as finding chart success internationally.
+Following his original version in 2005, two cover versions were successful by other artists: one by Irish group Westlife in 2007, and one by American singer Blake Shelton in 2008.

 Background and lyrics

-"Home" centralizes on the male narrator, who is separated from his lover, possibly his wife, while off travelling.
+"Home" centralizes on the narrator, who is separated from his lover, possibly a spouse, while off travelling.
 He expresses a desire to return home and be with his lover.
 Bublé had been away touring in Italy when he co-wrote the lyrics, for his then-fiancée, Debbie Timuss.
 Bublé describes his loneliness from missing her in the lyrics.
 Aaron Latham of Allmusic, in his review of It's Time, described the song favorably.
 He called it a "positive step forward" for Bublé, adding "The success of this ballad provides yet another direction that he can explore and expand upon."

+The song is in the key of G major, with a chord pattern of G-D/F-Em-D-C-D-G. It has a time signature of 4/4 and an approximate tempo of 64 beats per minute.